-- A. Section Includes: - 1.
-Descriptions of the products and execution requirements relating to furnishing and installing Telecommunications Cabling.
+- 1. Descriptions of the products and execution requirements relating to furnishing and installing Telecommunications Cabling.
 Communication cabling support is covered under this document. - 2.
 This section includes minimum requirements for the following: - a.
-J-Hooks (not MAA standard, Not allowed without an approved variance) - b.
+J-Hooks (Not allowed without an approved variance) - b.
 Threaded Rod Cover - c.
 Stackable Cable Rack Spacers - d.
 Cable Management - 3.
 Product specifications, general design considerations, and installation guidelines are provided in this document.
 Quantities of telecommunications outlets, typical installation details, cable routing and outlet types will be provided as an attachment to this document.